xJeiku/xJeiku/README.md

 - 📫 How to reach me **dexterjake1999@gmail.com**

-- ⚡ Fun fact **I'm a disciplined programmer on a mission to turn lines of code into works of art!**
+- ⚡ **I'm a disciplined programmer on a mission to turn lines of code into works of art!**

 ###